kyma-project/btp-manager/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - Kubernetes cluster, or [k3d](https://k3d.io) for local installation

 > **CAUTION** You also need the `kyma-system` Namespace.
-If you don't have it on your cluster, use the following command to create it:
+If you don't have it in your cluster, use the following command to create it:
 > ```bash
 > kubectl create namespace kyma-system
 > ```